 If she will accept nothing less than the top bird, well, be sure you can live with her motives before you commit.

 How men and women differ, was also interesting.

 But I find it to be more theoretical knowledge unless you use it for some specific goal you have -for example, career strategies-.

-And that’s why I will be implementing that type of material soon in the workplace section of Social Power, organized in more strategic and practical fashion.
+And that’s why I will be implementing that type of material soon in the workplace section of Power University, organized in more strategic and practical fashion.